Insect ecology: Interspecific relationships

 Due to their diverse functions, diets, and lifestyles, insects are integral components of terrestrial ecological communities.
-Beyond functioning as decomposers, carnivores, and herbivores, insects often participate in other species interactions.
+Beyond functioning as decomposers, carnivores, and herbivores, insects often participate in other species interactions such as symbiosis.
 These interactions can both positively and adversely affect plants, mammals, and other insects.
-More specifically, insects participate in mutualism, amensalism, commensalism, predation and parasitism.
+These relationships are mostly symbiotic relations.
+An insect host, or macrosymbiont, may engage in interactions that either provide mutual benefits (mutualism) or have no impact (commensalism) on its associated microsymbionts, such as protozoa, algae, fungi, bacteria, or viruses.